Pundima-Lakshan/prompty/README.md

 # Prompty: AI-Crafted Prompt Generation Tool

+> Vibe Coded Use At Your Own Risk! ⚠️

-Hey there! 👋 Just a heads-up right away: this entire application, **Prompty**, was **fully coded by AI**.
+Hey there! 👋 Just a heads-up right away: this entire application, **Prompty**, as event this README was **fully coded by AI**.
 As the "human" behind this project, my role was purely high-level guidance.
 My main goal was just to get this project done as quickly as possible, and the AI delivered!

 ---